jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

 |DendroPy| provides a rich infrastructure for decorating most types of phylogenetic objects (e.g., the |DataSet|, |TaxonSet|, |Taxon| |TreeList|, |Tree|, and various |CharacterMatrix| classes) with metadata information.
 These phylogenetic objects have an attribute, :attr:`annotations`, that is an instance of the :class:`~dendropy.dataobject.base.AnnotationSet` class, which is an iterable (derived from :class:`set`) that serves to manage a collection of :class:`~dendropy.dataobject.base.Annotation` objects.
 Each :class:`~dendropy.dataobject.base.Annotation` object tracks a single annotation element.
-These annotations will be rendered as ``meta`` elements when writing to NeXML format or "hot comments" when writing to NEXUS/NEWICK format.
+These annotations will be rendered as ``meta`` elements when writing to NeXML format or ampersand-prepended comemnt strings when writing to NEXUS/NEWICK format.
 Note that full and robust expression of metadata annotations, including stable and consistent round-tripping of information, can only be achieved while in the NeXML format.

 Metadata Annotation Creation